amiirhussain/budget-tracking-app/README.md

-# Budget Management App
+# Budget Tracking App

-Welcome to the Budget Management App, a MERN stack application for managing your finances and expenses.
+Welcome to the Budget Tracking App, a MERN stack application for managing your finances and expenses.

 ## Features